artifacthealth/baseline/README.md

 <a name="comparing-against-a-baseline" />
 ## Comparing against a baseline

-Once a baseline file has been created, if the program is run with the `-b` options again, the tests will be compared against the established baseline.
+Once a baseline file has been created, if the program is run with the `-b` option again, the tests will be compared against the established baseline.
 If the change in the performance of a test compared to its baseline is at least 10%, the test is reported as changed.